Ïã¸ÛÁùºÏ²Ê¿ª½±¼Ç¼

 By Canada and Alaska specialist Jon

 Sheer, snow-capped mountains leading down to glacier-strewn waters teeming with whales.
 A night sky alive with the many-hued dancing waves of the northern lights.
 Bears lumbering through the forest and along the shoreline in search of their next meal.
 There’s so much to see on a trip that combines Canada and Alaska, especially if you’re eager to get off the beaten track.
-That’s why it’s a pairing I love to recommend to seasoned travellers, or those who’ve been to either destination before and would like to experience something different on their next trip there.
+That’s why it’s a pairing I love to recommend to seasoned travelers, or those who’ve been to either destination before and would like to experience something different on their next trip there.

 Why combine Canada & Alaska?